maxjappert/multi-agent_distral/README.md

 # Multi-Agent Distral

 This is the repository for our Multi-Agent AI Project.
-We extend the Distral algorithm from [Distral: Robust Multitask Reinforcement Learning](https://proceedings.neurips.cc/paper_files/paper/2017/file/0abdc563a06105aee3c6136871c9f4d1-Paper.pdf).
+We extend the Multi-Task single-agent Distral algorithm from [Distral: Robust Multitask Reinforcement Learning](https://proceedings.neurips.cc/paper_files/paper/2017/file/0abdc563a06105aee3c6136871c9f4d1-Paper.pdf) to a Multi-Task Multi-Agent setting in a cooperative environment.

 ```